Installing FortiGate in NAT mode in a few steps.

 First, in this example you connect and configure a new FortiGate in NAT mode, in order to securely connect a private network to the Internet.

-In NAT mode, you install as a gateway or router between two networks.
-Typically, you configure the Firewall between a private network and the Internet, as it allows FortiGate to hide the IP addresses of the private network using NAT.
+In NAT mode, you install it as a gateway or router between two networks.
+Typically, you set up the Firewall between a private network and the Internet, since it allows the FortiGate hide the private network's IP addresses using NAT.

-Consequently, NAT mode is the most used operational mode in implementations.
+Consequently, NAT mode is the most commonly used operational mode in implementations.

-- At first, to edit the Internet-facing interface (in the example, wan1), go to Network> Interfaces.
+- At first, to edit the Internet-oriented interface (in the example, wan1), go to Network> Interfaces.

-- Second, define the estimated bandwidth for the interface based on your Internet connection.
+- Second, set the estimated bandwidth for the interface based on your Internet connection.

-- First of all, to determine which addressing mode to use, check if your ISP provides an IP address for you to use or if your ISP equipment uses DHCP to assign IP addresses.
+- First of all, to determine which addressing mode to use, check if your ISP provides an IP address for you to use, or if the ISP equipment uses DHCP to assign IP addresses.

-- Whereas if your ISP provides an IP address, set the addressing mode to Manual and set the net / IP mask to that IP address.
+- Whereas if your ISP provides an IP address, set the addressing mode to Manual and set the netmask / IP for that IP address.

-- On the other hand, if your ISP device uses DHCP, set the Addressing mode to DHCP to allow the device to assign an IP address to WAN1.
+- On the other hand, if your ISP machine uses DHCP, set the Addressing mode to DHCP to allow the machine to assign an IP address to the WAN1.

 - Edit the lan interface, which is called internal on some FortiGate models.